derhansen/sf_event_mgt/Documentation/ForEditors/Events/Index.rst

          where the user can select how many registrations should be created.

  - :Field:
+         Enable waitlist

+   :Description:
+         Option to enable a waitlist for the event, if the max. amount of registrations is reached.

+ - :Field:
          Enable unique e-mail check for registration

    :Description: